Akshit-Patel/Akshit-Patel/content/project/Control System Projects/index.md

 Basic Version of the above problem and only normal PID Control

 **Problem 3 - Tune a proportional controller using root locus for a generalized second order system to have a specific settling time and maximum overshoot for step reference input**
 Resources -

    * Understanding Root Locus
      * https://ctms.engin.umich.edu/CTMS/index.php?example=Introduction&section=ControlRootLocus

 **Problem 4 - Self Tuning based Fuzzy logic-based control of speed and position of DC shunt motor.**

-Video lecture on fuzzy logic was already shared earlier